school-brainhack/school-brainhack.github.io/content/en/modules/testing/index.md

  * Follow up with François Paugam to validate you completed the exercise correctly.
  * :tada: :tada: :tada: you completed this training module! :tada: :tada: :tada:

  **Bonus and addendum** : During the first part of the video I said we would implement unit tests, an integration test and an installation test.
-I forgot about the integration test during the hands on so I leave it t you as a bonus exercise, which corresponds to writing a test for the main function, since it integrates the other three functions.
-For the installation test, this one comes for free with the github action, as the action runs in a virtual machine and has to re-install the dependancies each time.
+I forgot about the integration test during the hands on so I leave it to you as a bonus exercise, which corresponds to writing a test for the main function, since it integrates the other three functions.
+For the installation test, this one comes for free with the github action, as the action runs in a virtual machine and has to re-install the dependencies each time.

 ## More resources